camligorkem/ADA_2018_Project/README.md

     -  pyspark_script.py: Source data filtered on cluster with pyspark.
 - Notebooks:
     - WorldFact.ipynb : Data Exploration and Analysis for FactBook data
-    - Source_data_exploration.ipynb : Now Corpus data: Source data: Data Exploration and Analysis
+    - Source_Data_Exploration.ipynb : Now Corpus data: Source data: Data Exploration and Analysis
     - WordLemPos_Topic_Modelling.ipynb : Now Corpus data: WordLemPos data: Data Exploration, Analysis and LDA Topic Modelling
     - Spark_Notebook.ipynb : Initial steps to understand managing big data in spark and cluster

-Order of notebooks are same as above.
+__Order of notebooks__ are same as above.
 You can start checking the notebooks with WorldFact notebook for FactBook data analysis then proceed with Source data Exploration for Now Corpus Source analysis and then continue with WordLemPos_Topic_Modelling Notebook to see how we find the topics for news.
 The last notebook called Spark_Notebook this notebook contains our initial steps to understand how we can run and manage the big data on cluster with pyspark.
 We initally tried this with Source data of Now Corpus, and compare with our previous result, for the next steps we will further use this for WordLemPos data.

-# Questions for TAa
-- Can we pick a specific time interval instead of using the whole now corpus dataset?
-If so, which approach do you think would be more interesting to pursue: limit the time by just doing the analysis for 1 year, or some selected months for each year or some selected days for each month of every year?
-- Where can we store the newly created variables for the now corpus data?